 AA.
 Subscriber.
 “Subscriber” is the insured individual.

 BB.
 Third-party Administrator.
-“Third-party administrator” means any person licensed by the Maine Bureau of Insurance under 24-A M.R.S.A., chapter 18 who, on behalf of a plan sponsor, health care service plan, nonprofit hospital or medical service organization, health maintenance organization or insurer, receives or collects charges, contributions or premiums for, or adjusts or settles claims on residents of this State.
+“Third-party administrator” means any person licensed by the Maine Bureau of Insurance under 24-A M.R.S., chapter 18 who, on behalf of a plan sponsor, health care service plan, nonprofit hospital or medical service organization, health maintenance organization or insurer, receives or collects charges, contributions or premiums for, or adjusts or settles claims on residents of this State.

 CC.
 Third-party Payer.
 "Third-party payer" means a state agency that pays for health care services or a health insurer, carrier, including a carrier that provides only administrative services for plan sponsors, nonprofit hospital, medical services organization, or managed care organization licensed in the State.